andigu/lens-viewer/README.md

 Enter any username, but remember it as your files will only be accessible by using the same username.

-Simply upload a csv and make sure that it includes at least 'ra', 'dec', and 'filename' columns.
+Simply upload a csv and make sure that it includes at least ra, dec, and filename columns.

 Usage is fairly simple: 1, 2, 3, 4, and 5 for grades, n for next, and b for back.